TheBradster/chec-nutrition-app/docs/user_stories.md

 ### View meals etc

 - US14 View meals
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to view which meals are currently available to me for a given week's order so that I may plan my dinners for the week accordingly.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US15 View meals procedure
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to view the specific procedure for a selected meal so that I may know best how to prepare it.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US16 Customer specific allergy information highlighted
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to be informed of potential ingredients that may pose a risk of allergic reactions under a given meal's entry.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US17 Rate meals
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to submit a binary rating of positive or negative following the successful exchange and consumption of a selected meal so that I may inform the service of which meals are worth keeping or not.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 ### Misc.
 History/Menu/notifications etc

 - US18 View history
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to view their history of meals, including both the specific meal in question as well as associated purchase details so that I may be informed of my history using the app.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US19 Navigation Menu
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like to visit the various sections of the app via a convenient navigational menu so that I may easily access any facet of the app on demand.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US20 Weekly notification
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like a weekly notification to select and purchase my meals for the week so that I don't forget to do so.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 - US21 Order reminder notification
-  - Description: xxx (Description of user store goes here)
+  - Description: As a customer, I would like a notification on the day of a submitted order to be cognizant of my meal, as well as when and where they will be ready, so that I will be more informed of the status of my meals.
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
-  - Status: xxx (US status)
+  - Status: Not started

 ## Administrator stuff